 - Land and Water Conservation Fund

-- Nonhighway and Off-road Vehicle Activities (except education and enforcement and maintenance and operation)
+- Nonhighway and Off-road Vehicle Activities (except for projects in the Education and Enforcement Category and maintenance and operations projects)

-- Washington Wildlife and Recreation Program (except Farmland and Forestland Preservation Categories)
+- Washington Wildlife and Recreation Program recreation and habitat grants (except for Farmland and Forestland Preservation Categories)

-- Parks and recreation or habitat conservation plan burned on a USB flash drive (also known as a jump or thumb drive) along with documentation of the public outreach used to develop the plan.
+- A comprehensive parks and recreation or habitat conservation plan along with documentation of the public outreach used to develop the plan.

 - Completed Self Certification Form checklist (see Manual 2: Planning Policies and Guidelines, Appendix B).

-- Copy of ordinance or resolution that indicates plan adoption.
+- Copy of the ordinance or resolution that indicates plan adoption.